Follow your intuition! If a spot or mole seems wrong, get it checked out.

 I suspected the call was just the results of my annual skin check a couple of weeks before.
 I remembered the appointment vividly as I had been concerned about a mole but my doctor didn’t think it was worth worrying about.
 My gut told me to keep pushing and eventually, he agreed to a biopsy.
 Unconcerned, I listened to my doctor’s voicemail message asking me to call him back – on his cell phone!
 Now that was not normal.
 Apprehensively, I called back.
-“There were some unusual cells in your biopsy,” he said, as he proceeded to provide me with the phone number of Roswell Park Cancer Institute and told me that I would need to schedule an appointment.
+“There were some unusual cells in your biopsy,” he said, as he proceeded to provide me with the phone number of Roswell Park Comprehensive Cancer Center and told me that I would need to schedule an appointment.
 “What should I tell them you found?”
 His answer: “A melanoma.”

 I hung up and continued with what I was doing, telling myself that it was all going to be okay.
 “Keep calm, there’s nothing you can do right now,” I told myself.
 However, there was another little voice in my head wondering if I would be here to celebrate another anniversary with my husband or to blow out next year's birthday candles.
 My imagination started to run wild and I found myself crying, feeling sorry for myself.
 Wow!
 This wasn’t supposed to happen.
 Yes, I had seen a change in that mole on my arm – and yes, I knew that a change in the shape and color of a mole was a bad sign, which is why I pointed it out to my doctor.
 I had actually noticed the spot a few months earlier, but was rather nonchalant about it and didn’t feel the need to move my annual doctor’s appointment any sooner.
 I had truly assumed it would be nothing.
 After all, I never used tanning beds, I have olive skin and Mediterranean roots and I live in Buffalo where the sun doesn’t shine for months at a time (or so it seems).
 I have no family history of skin cancer.
 My mother is 95 years old and spends her summer days sitting outdoors, moving from front porch to back patio in pursuit of the sun.
 My father, who spent most of his adult life working construction outdoors, without the benefit of sunscreen I might add, is fine.
 How could I possibly have a melanoma?